deevdz/final-project/README.md

 #### User Stories

+* As a user - I am immediately aware what the nature of the site is and its purpose
+* As a user - I can navigate through the site by various means i.e. Feature Slider, Navigation dropdown, homepage links
+* As a user - I can browse the site without being a logged in user
+* As a user - I can create a user profile, and log in and out
+* As a user - I can view information about the studio, on classes and timetables
+* As a user - I can view workshops being run and details of these workshops
+* As a user - I can book and pay for a place on a workshop
+* As a user - I can purchase gift vouchers and class packs
+* As a user - I can receive an email confirming my order
+* As a user - I receive an error message if I am unable to login or register
+* As a user - I receive an error message if there is an issue purchasing a product
+* As a user - I am able to access the site on mobile or tablet and have a similar experience as a desktop device
+* As a user - I can read blog posts and comment on the post if I am a logged in user
+* As a user - I can filter blog posts by category or post tag
+* As a user - I can see the number of approved comments associated with a blog post
+* As a user - I can see how many times a blog post has been viewed
+* As a user - I can view previous orders I have made.
+* As a user - I am able to see the details of the recipe
+* As a user - I am able to page through blog posts if there are more than 4 posts
+* As a user - I am able to contact the site administrator through a contact form and may or may not be a logged in user
+* As an administrator - I can add, update and delete blog posts
+* As an administrator - I can approve comments to display on the site
+* As an administrator - I can receive an email about successful site orders
+* As an administrator - I can receive an email when a new comment has been submitted to the site

 #### Typography

 Research was carried out on complimentary fonts and [Poppins](https://fonts.google.com/specimen/Poppins) and [Prata](https://fonts.google.com/specimen/Prata) were chosen for the site.